adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 The receiving device passively listens for these signals and then measures RSSI (received signal strength indicator).
 If the RSSI exceeds a certain threshold, the device assumes it's right on top of the beacon.

+### Programmatic

-programmatically, to start scanning for Bluetooth Low Energy, you need the BluetoothLeScanner object which is returned by BluetoothAdapter.getLeScanner
+programmatically, to start scanning for Bluetooth Low Energy, you need the BluetoothLeScanner object which is returned by BluetoothAdapter.getLeScanner()

-this allows performing scanning.
+This allows performing scanning.

-when running startScan(); the function will create an event that is handled by an anonymous ScanCallback class or an ScanCallback extended class.
+When running startScan(); the function will create an event that is handled by an anonymous ScanCallback class or an ScanCallback extended class.
 The extended class must implement onScanResult();

 For URI beacons, there is a UriBeacon object that takes a byte array which can be taken from ScanResult.getScanRecord().getBytes()

 rssi can be collected by ScanResult.getRssi(); this is useful for deriving range measurements

+### calculate distance

+d = 10 ^ ((TxPower - RSSI) / (10 * n))

+where d = distance, A = txPower, n = signal propagation constant and [RSSI] = dBm.